Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

-Wine Glossary of Important Wine Speak terms you need to know:
+Wine Glossary Dictionary and Definitions of all the Important Wine Speak terms you need to know:

 Acetic: All wines have some traces of acetic acids, which offer a vinegar scent.
 Too much acetic acid destroys a wine.
 Acetic acids are the cause behind volatile acidity, or VA.